jhspetersson/git-task/README.md

     git task help
     git task help create

+## GitHub support

+For private repositories you have to set up `GITHUB_TOKEN` or `GITHUB_API_TOKEN` environment variable for GitHub.

 ## Gitlab support

 For any operation you will need to set up `GITLAB_TOKEN` or `GITLAB_API_TOKEN` environment variable.

 For custom domains please set up `GITLAB_URL` variable.
-Alternatively you can set the custom domain in git config:
+Alternatively, you can set the custom domain in git config:

     git task config set task.gitlab.url gitlab.kitware.com